beakerbrowser/explore/README.md

 # Explore the peer-to-peer Web with Beaker

 A curated list of peer-to-peer websites and applications that run in the Beaker browser.
+Have we forgotten a project that should be included?
+Make a pull request or [file an issue](https://github.com/beakerbrowser/explore/issues) and we'll add it to the list!

 Want to learn more?